ahill117/PHYS494-ARC425/README.md

 - outputs dots correctly on Processing 4.3.4
 - Some basic annimation

+Updated to Iteration_2:
+- Added midiBus library
+- Added midi output
+- fix for null pointer error
+- outputing midi based on energy

 TODO:
-- Create new version implementing midi
+- Work with Terrance to test
-- Route midi for use with garage band
+- Make sure passing through to garage band
+- Select notes that we want used